V-League's 10th season opens Sunday

 Arellano University, one of three new teams in the league, takes on a vastly improved National University at 4 p.m.

 “It will be an exciting season with all teams deciding to beef up their rosters.
-Arellano, De La Salle-Dasmariñas and University of San Carlos [USC] are the three new teams while Letran decided to return to the league,” said Sports Vision President Ricky Palou on Tuesday at Philippine Sportswriters Association Forum at Shakey’s Malate.
+Arellano, De La Salle-Dasmariñas and University of San Carlos [USC] are the three new teams.
+At the same time, Letran decided to return to the league,” said Sports Vision President Ricky Palou on Tuesday at the Philippine Sportswriters Association Forum at Shakey’s Malate.

 Sports Vision Chairman Moying Martelino and Shakey’s Executive Vice President and Chief Operating Officer Vic Gregorio also graced the forum.